datastax/spark-cassandra-connector/doc/1_connecting.md

-If you ever need to manually connect to Cassandra in order to issue some CQL statements, this driver offers a handy `CassandraConnector` class which can be initialized from the `SparkConf` object and provides access to the `Cluster` and `Session` objects. `CassandraConnector` instances are serializable and therefore can be safely used in lambdas passed to Spark transformations as seen in the examples above.
+If you ever need to manually connect to Cassandra in order to issue some CQL statements, this driver offers a handy `CassandraConnector` class which can be initialized from the `SparkConf` object and provides access to the `Session` objects.
+`CassandraConnector` instances are serializable and therefore can be safely used in lambdas passed to Spark transformations as seen in the examples above.